ntdevabebe/NT-Workshops-Docker/02-Container/A02 - Multiple Containers.md

 </details>

 6. Browse http://localhost:\<port of frontend\>.
-Do you get any response? where is the response coming from?
+Do you get any response?
+Where is the response coming from?

 <details>
     <summary> Proposed solution</summary>

     The frontend-container expose port 3000 outside the cluster and thus is reachable from host.
-Since containers can communicate with eachother as long as they are on the same network, the response message is actually from the backend server routed trough the frontend server.
+    Since containers can communicate with eachother as long as they are on the same network,
+    the response message is actually from the backend server routed trough the frontend server.

 </details>